 The new study, published in PLOS One, believes that a workout’s emphasis should instead be on duration and enjoyment.
 To test this, they recruited 40 volunteers from Innsbruck to complete several prolonged workouts, completing mood and anxiety tests before and after.

 First, a guide took them around the surrounding mountains for a brisk, but not strenuous, three-hour walk.
 Next, they were required to complete a similar workout on a treadmill within a gym, working out next to other participants and encouraged to converse.
 Finally, they spent three hours in a room at the university where they could spend time on the computer, read magazines, or chat with each other.

 Analyzing the results, the scientists found that the mountain hike was the most taxing of all the activities and heart rates had risen more, although participants noted it felt less strenuous than the treadmill exercise.
 Happiness scores were significantly higher after the outdoor hike, although those after the treadmill walk were more elevated than just sitting and talking.

 Long walks outside may be a healthy alternative to intensive gym workouts, and the study is a reminder that even for those who can’t compete interval training, there are plenty of options to exercise and optimize your health.
 Consulting with an orthopedic surgeon can help you determine the best regimen.

-Is joint pain impacting your ability to live an active life?
-Questions about exercising after joint replacement surgery?
-Dr. Stickney, a Kirkland orthopedic surgeon, is an expert in knee surgery and hip replacement surgery and can help combat pain and return you to an active lifestyle.
+Is joint pain impacting your ability to lead a healthy, active lifestyle?
+Interested in learning more about walking and exercising after joint replacement surgery?
+Dr. Stickney, a Kirkland orthopedic surgeon, can help advise you of the best